PPM Logo

 3. If the Respondent does not schedule an Administrative Resolution within five Business Days from the date of the notice, the Student Conduct Officer will provide the Respondent, via email, a second opportunity to schedule a meeting within an additional five Business Days from the date of the second notice.
 If the Respondent does not schedule an Administrative Resolution before the additional five Business Days have passed, the Student Conduct Officer will determine the Respondent’s responsibility for the alleged violations of the Standards of Conduct and assign sanctions (if any) based on the information in their possession without the Respondent’s participation.

-4. Administrative Resolutions will be closed to the public.
-Recording devices (audio and/or video) of any kind are not permitted for use by the Respondent, Complainant, witnesses, or Advisors.
+4. Administrative Resolutions are closed to the public.
+Recordings of any kind (audio and/or video) are not permitted to be facilitated by the Respondent, Complainant, witnesses, or Advisors.

-5. Respondents and Complainants are entitled to be assisted by an Advisor during an Administrative Resolution.
+5. Respondents and Complainants may be accompanied by one Advisor during an Administrative Resolution.

-b.
-All Advisors will be required to abide by the roles and expectations of an Advisor as specified in these Procedures.
-Advisors may be excluded by the Student Conduct Officer for failing to adhere to these rules.

 c.
+All Advisors are required to abide by the roles and expectations of an Advisor as specified in these Procedures.
+Advisors may be excluded by the Student Conduct Officer for failing to comply with these rules.

-Student Advocates may speak on behalf of their advisee so long as all procedural requirements are followed.
-Other Advisors (including, students, faculty, staff, and attorneys) will be limited to communicating with their advisee and will not interrupt, disrupt, or directly participate in the Administrative Resolution.
+d.
+Associated Students (A.S.) or Graduate and Professional Student Association (GPSA) appointed Student Advocates may speak for their advisee so long as all procedural requirements are followed.
+Other Advisors (including, students, faculty, staff, and attorneys) are limited to communicating with their advisee and will not interrupt, disrupt, or directly participate in the Administrative Resolution.

 6. A Respondent or Complainant may request, in writing, that a Student Conduct Officer be disqualified from facilitating an Administrative Resolution.
-The request must be made to the Office of Student Conduct at least two Business Days before the scheduled meeting and must include an explanation as to why they believe the Student Conduct Officer is unable to make an impartial decision.
-The Director - Student Affairs Policy, Standards, and Conduct or their designee will disqualify or exclude any Student Conduct Officer who is not able, in their judgment, to make an impartial decision in the case.
-If the request is granted, the Director - Student Affairs Policy, Standards, and Conduct or their designee will select another Student Conduct Officer to facilitate the Administrative Resolution.
+The request must be made to SAGE at least two Business Days before the scheduled meeting and must explain the reasons they believe the Student Conduct Officer is unable to make an impartial decision.
+The Director –SAGE or their designee will disqualify or exclude any Student Conduct Officer who is not able, in their judgment, to make an impartial decision in the case.
+If the request is granted, the Director –SAGE or their designee will select another Student Conduct Officer to facilitate the Administrative Resolution.

 7. At the meeting, the Student Conduct Officer will explain the Administrative Resolution process to the Respondent.
 The Student Conduct Officer will explain the Respondent’s rights and describe the alleged violations of the Standards of Conduct.
 The Respondent will then have the opportunity to respond to the alleged violations, including providing witnesses for the Student Conduct Officer to meet with.
 At the conclusion of the meeting, the Respondent will decide whether to accept responsibility for the alleged violations and the Student Conduct Officer will explain the potential sanctions.

-8. If the Respondent accepts responsibility for violating the Standards of Conduct and is not subject to suspension or dismissal, the Student Conduct Officer will notify the Respondent in writing with a brief summary of the meeting and assigned sanctions (generally within 10 Business Days).
+9. If the Respondent accepts responsibility or is found responsible for violating the Standards of Conduct and is not subject to suspension or dismissal, the Student Conduct Officer will notify the Respondent in writing with a brief summary of the meeting and assigned sanctions (generally within 10 Business Days).

-9. If an undergraduate Respondent accepts responsibility for violating the Standards of Conduct and is subject to suspension or dismissal, the Student Conduct Officer will consult with the Council of Deans of Student Affairs (generally within five Business Days of conclusion of the Administrative Resolution).
-The Council of Deans of Student Affairs will make a final determination of the sanction(s).
+10. If an undergraduate Respondent accepts responsibility or is found responsible for violating the Standards of Conduct and is subject to suspension or dismissal, the Student Conduct Officer will consult with the Council of Deans of Student Affairs (generally within five Business Days of conclusion of the Administrative Resolution).
+The Council of Deans of Student Affairs will decide the final sanction(s).
 Thereafter, the Student Conduct Officer will notify the Respondent in writing with a brief summary of the Administrative Resolution and assigned sanctions (generally within 10 Business Days of the final determination of sanctions).

-10. If a graduate Student, medical or pharmacy Student, Extension Student, or Student Organization accepts responsibility for violating the Standards of Conduct and is subject to suspension or dismissal, the Student Conduct Officer will notify the Respondent in writing with a brief summary of the meeting and assigned sanctions (generally within 10 Business Days of the Administrative Resolution).
+11. If a graduate Student, medical or pharmacy Student, Extended Studies Student, or Student Organization accepts responsibility or is found responsible for violating the Standards of Conduct and is subject to suspension or dismissal, the Student Conduct Officer will notify the Respondent in writing with a brief summary of the meeting and assigned sanctions (generally within 10 Business Days of the Administrative Resolution).

-11. If the Respondent does not accept responsibility for one or more alleged violations and the Student Conduct Officer believes there may be a Preponderance of the Evidence to sustain those alleged violations, the Student Conduct Officer will refer the matter to the Office of Student Conduct for a Student Conduct Review (generally within five Business Days of the Administrative Resolution).
+12. If the Respondent does not accept responsibility for one or more alleged violations and the Student Conduct Officer believes there may be a Preponderance of the Evidence to sustain those alleged violations, the Student Conduct Officer will refer the matter to SAGE for a Student Conduct Review by notifying the Respondent in writing with a brief summary of the meeting and potential sanctions (generally within five Business Days of the Administrative Resolution).

 G. STUDENT CONDUCT REVIEWS